 Information sharing is essential for effective safeguarding and promoting the welfare of children and young people.
-It is a key factor identified in many serious case reviews (SCRs), where poor information sharing has resulted in missed opportunities to take action that keeps children and young people safe.
+It is a key factor identified in many Child Safeguarding Practice Reviews (formerly known as Serious Case Reviews), where poor information sharing has resulted in missed opportunities to take action that keeps children and young people safe.
 But many professionals are wary about sharing information and are concerned about breaching the Data Protection Act.
-In July 2018, the government published advice on Information Sharing.
+InJuly 2018, the government published advice on Information Sharing.
 This document is quite clear about sharing information and encourages practitioners to balance the risk of sharing with the risk of not sharing.

-SET school staff ensure that confidentially protocols are followed and information is shared appropriately including in line with GDPR guidance.
+SET school staff ensure that confidentially protocols are followed, and information is shared appropriately including in line with GDPR guidance.
 The Headteacher or Designated Safeguarding Lead discloses any information about a pupil to other members of staff on a need-to-know basis only.

 All staff, supply staff, and volunteers must understand that they have a professional responsibility to share information with other agencies to safeguard pupils.
 All must be clear with pupils that they cannot promise to keep secrets.
-See Section C part 28 of this document.
+See Section C, part 28 of this document.